Stability of viscous shock for the Navier-Stokes-Fourier system: outflow and impermeable wall problems: Introduction

-In this paper, we consider the time-asymptotic behavior of solutions to the outflow problem and impermeable problem toward the outgoing viscous shock.
-The viscous shock wave connecting two end states $(\rho_-, u_-, E_-)$ and $(\rho_+, u_+, E_+)$ is a traveling wave solution on $\mathbb{R}$ that satisfies the Rankine-Hugoniot condition and the Lax entropy condition:
+$\bullet$ {\bf Viscous shock waves as asymptotic profiles.} We are interested in cases where viscous shock waves appear as asymptotic profiles.
+The viscous shock wave connecting the two end states $(\rho_-, u_-, E_-)$ and $(\rho_+, u_+, E_+)$ is a traveling wave solution on $\mathbb{R}$ that satisfies the Rankine-Hugoniot condition and the Lax entropy conditions:

-In other words, for any two constant states $(\rho_\pm, u_\pm, \theta_\pm)$ satisfying \eqref{eq:RH}, there exists a viscous shock wave $(\rhotil, \util, \thtil)(\xi):=(\rhotil, \util, \thtil)(x-\sigma t)$ given by the solution to the following ODEs:
+In other words, for any two constant states $(\rho_\pm, u_\pm, E_\pm)$ satisfying \eqref{eq:RH}, there exists a viscous shock wave $(\rhotil, \util, \overline{E})(\xi):=(\rhotil, \util, \overline{E})(x-\sigma t)$ given by the solution to the following ODEs: